Summer camps for 2024 are still in the planning phase, we will announce when more information and registration links can be found on this page!

 Join GPI every week throughout the summer as we explore and learn about the rivers, mountains, and forests that make up the Glacier Peak region.
-Trips include hiking, biking, canoeing, rafting, and camping.
-You might be surprised at how many of these hidden gems lie right in your own back yard.
+Camps include activities such as hiking, biking, canoeing, and camping.
+You might be surprised at how many of these hidden gems lie right in your own back yard!

 what are different activities that we have done in the past?